marma/homebridge-docker-luftdaten/README.md

 docker-compose up
 ```

-Exit by pressing Ctrl-Cand start container again in the background.
+Exit by pressing Ctrl-C and restart container in the background.

 ```
 docker-compose up -d